DIGITAL EVIDENCE ACQUISITION

 CHAIN OF CUSTODY AND RECOVERY OF DIGITAL EVIDENCE

 Data acquisition is a form of ‘due diligence’ as it establishes an authentic chain of custody and preserves fragile evidence in multiple locations.
-In many cases, lost or deleted digital media is discovered during the data acquisition process.
+In many cases, we discover lost or deleted digital media during the data acquisition process.
 When this happens during Primeau Forensics’ acquisition process, we notify our clients and identify a strategy for the newly found digital media.
 This digital media can be in the form of chat logs, text messages, email communication, and GPS positioning, just to name a few.